 1.1 General introduction

-Water consist essential requirement such dissolved oxygen Temperature microorganism nutrients for fish metabolism growth and reproduction fish perform all bodily functions within water as culture environment also fish are totally depend water to breathe, feed and grow, excrete wastes, osmoregulation , and reproduce (Hansson et al 2007) Microorganism have major function in pond culture through nutrients cycling necessary for water productivity but some of fish farmers fertilize pond to accelerate growth of essential microbes such algae ,bacteria on other hand undesirable species of algae ,bacteria and other microorganism occur in pond as investigated by aquatic biologist these affect growth of cultured fish result mortality of fish occur Microbiological.
+Water consist essential requirement such dissolved oxygen Temperature microorganism nutrients for fish metabolism growth and reproduction.
+Fish perform all bodily functions within water as culture environment.
+Fishes depend on water for breathing, feeding and growth, excretion, osmoregulation , and reproduction (Hansson et al 2007).
+Microorganism have major function in pond culture through nutrients cycling necessary for water productivity but some of fish farmers fertilize pond to accelerate growth of essential microbes such algae ,bacteria on other hand undesirable species of algae ,bacteria and other microorganism occur in pond as investigated by aquatic biologist these affect growth of cultured fish result mortality of fish occur Microbiological.
 Water quality focuses on determination of various kinds of pathogenic and non-pathogenic microbes in relation to physicochemical parameters of water and Each of these parameters has a standard value for fish culture (Hassall 2014).
 A guiding principle of fish culture is that water quality Microbial community found natural in pond water are Archae Helminths Protoctists Coliform Salmonella sp and cyanobacteria most of these are beneficial and vital in pond ecosystem Health of pond become unbalanced when environment favoure types of microbes that are less desirable or pathogenic bacteria that stunt fish growth and cause mortality hence efficient production are a direct consequence of good water chemistry.
 The majority of fish culture throughout the world is conducted in ponds. maintenance of good water quality is essential for healthy fish culture. pond A 1998 survey of 557 owners in Pennsylvania show that about 10% were faced with problems of water quality result to fish mortality Unfortunately, many of the pond owners had never tested their ponds water quality before they detected after problem to occur (Sabatino et al 2018). some common water quality parameters that may cause problems in ponds were assessed Water quality conditions in a pond are depend on both natural causes and human influences. originate from land uses or other activities near or within the pond site also Natural factors such as the source of the pond water, the kinds of soil in the pond, watershed change water quality properties The effects of these activities can often be minimized through proper management and early detection of problems through repeated testing